jhpyle/docassemble/_docs/fields.md

 type` to `png`, `jpeg`, or `bmp`.

 {% include side-by-side.html demo="upload-max-image-size-type" %}

+<a name="persistent"></a>By default, any file that a user uploads
+during a session will be deleted when that session is deleted.
+If you want the file to continue to exist after the session is deleted, you can set the field modifier `persistent` to `True`.
+The modifier also accepts [Python] code; if the code evaluates to a true value, the file will persist.
+This has the same effect as calling the [`.set_attributes()`] method on the file variable using the keyword attribute `persistent`.

+<a name="private"></a>By default, any file that a user uploads will
+only be downloadable by the user or by an administrator.
+If you want the file to be accessible to anyone, set the field modifier `private` to `False`.
+The modifier also accepts [Python] code; if the code evaluates to a false value, the file will be available to anyone.
+This has the same effect as calling the [`.set_attributes()`] method on the file variable using the keyword attribute `persistent`.

+<a name="allow users"></a>If you set `private: False`, then the file
+is available to anyone, including non-logged in users.
+Even a bot that guesses URLs could download the file.
+If you want to share with particular users, you can indicate specific users using the `allow users` modifier.
+If `allow users` refers to a [YAML] list, the list is expected to be a list of e-mail addresses of users or integers indicating the numeric user IDs of users.
+If `allow users` refers to text, the text is treated as a single item.
+If `allow users` refers to a [YAML] dictionary, the single key of which is `code`, you can define the list with [Python] code.
+The code is expected to evalute to an e-mail address, an integer user ID, an [`Individual`] with the `email` attribute set, or a list or [`DAList`] of any of the above.
+You can also use the [`.user_access()`] method to control which users have access to a file.

+<a name="allow privileges"></a>Instead of granting access to specific
+other users, you can grant access to categories of users by referencing [privileges] by name, such as `user`, `developer`, or `advocate`.
+If the `allow privileges` modifier refers to a [YAML] list, the list items are expected to be text items like `user` or `developer`.
+If `allow privileges` refers to a string, it is treated as a single item.
+If it refers to a [YAML] dictionary, the single key of which is `code`, you can define the privileges using [Python] code, which is expected to evaluate to text (e.g., `'user'`) or a list of text strings (e.g., `['user', 'developer']`).
+You can also use the [`.privilege_access()`] method to control which users have access to a file.

 There are a few other data types that result in file uploads: